dashingsoft/pyarmor/docs/topic/obfuscated-script.rst

 ..
 If obfuscated scripts could not import this package, failures in this step may indicate either that this runtime package could not be located, or that an error occurred while initializing runtime package.

-.. seealso:: :ref:`Changing runtime package name`
+.. seealso:: `Changing runtime package name` in the chapter :doc:`../tutorial/customization`

 **Runtime key**